|Upstairs Imprinters Inc.

 Bindery Operations, and Letterpress Printing.

-We do our Letterpress Printing"the old fashioned way" using Foundry
+We do our Letterpress Printing "the old fashioned way" using Foundry Type

-Type or Ludlow.
-Although plates can be made we prefer and encourage
+or Ludlow.
+Although plates can be made we prefer and encourage the use of

-the use of metal type for the time honored tradition, look and value it
+metal type for the time honored tradition, look and value it affords the client.

 Contact us today to get started